 A person's rights as a beneficiary ends if:

 - that person dies before your death occurs; or

 - that person dies at the same time your death occurs; or

 - that person dies within 24 hours of your death.

 The share for that person is divided among surviving persons you have named as beneficiary, unless you've chosen otherwise.

 If there's no beneficiary at your death, any amounts payable are made to your estate, unless your survivors include a spouse, child, parent, brother, or sister.
 In the event that one or more of these persons survive you, payment may be made to them.
 Any payment made discharges the insurer's liability to the extent it has paid.

 If you meet the eligibility criteria, you are automatically covered under this plan.

 Duke pays the entire cost of the plan for active, eligible employees.
+However, should you go on an unpaid leave of absence and want to continue your coverage while not receiving pay, your cost is $1.06 per month.
 The cost is determined by the experience rating of the group which is based on the claims incurred during prior plan years.